 What To Feed Baby Betta At 8 to 9 Weeks

 At 8 to 9 weeks, your betta fry will have matured to the point that they can now eat dry betta pellets.
-Ensure you use a quality brand that will contain all the required nutrients necessary for good health.
+Ensure you use a quality brand containing all the required nutrients for good health.

 At 8 to 9 weeks, you should also feel confident enough to try food that you would feed to adult bettas.
 A young betta’s digestive system should now be mature enough to manage a wider variety of food types but introduce them slowly to avoid upset stomachs.

 - Tubifex Worms

 - Mosquito Larvae

 The general rule of thumb is to feed your fry whatever size food they can manage to eat.

 It is essential to feed your fry with live foods.
 Not only do they contain the highest number of nutrients, but your fry will also instinctively eat live food over frozen or freeze-dried food.

 I should mention that despite the high nutritional value of live foods, they are also more likely to carry parasites and bacteria, which can harm young fish, so you will need to source good quality food or grow your own.